 This may sound simple, but I have had couples ask these questions at meetings (and so have many other photographers) and then be disappointed that the photographer is either out of their price range or even worse, unavailable for their date.

 It is always worth checking these before your meeting.
 It saves time and avoids any disappointment.

-So now we have the ones you need to ask before the meeting out of the way, lets get to the top 8 question you need to ask your potential wedding photographer.
+So now we have the ones you need to ask before the meeting out of the way, let’s get to the top 8 questions you need to ask your potential wedding photographer.

 1. WHAT WILL HAPPEN IF YOU ARE ILL OR UNABLE TO ATTEND THE WEDDING?